 - Create a class “Get Fit” routine and take daily fitness breaks even if it is just for five minutes.

-- Dance to relieve stress, get the wiggles out, and transition to new activities.
+- Dance to relieve stress, get the wiggles out and transition to new activities.
+Use online videos to teach the kids a few dance moves to one of their favorite songs.

 - Encourage healthy snack options and host a “Mystery Fruit Friday” by bringing in unusual fruits each week for children to sample.